Program Highlights: Special Education

-In March 2019, the Amos Youth Centre (our flagship Learning & Leadership Center in Kafue, Zambia) opened the Read for Rose Special Education Program.
+In March 2019, our flagship Learning & Leadership Center in Kafue, Zambia (named Amos Youth Centre) opened the Read for Rose Special Education Program.

-We also regularly create the space for the children at Read for Rose to learn side-by-side with the 700+ other students who access daily and weekly programming at our Learning & Leadership Center.
+Inclusion is a top priority.
+We also regularly create the space for the children at Read for Rose to learn side-by-side with the students who access daily and weekly programming at our Learning & Leadership Center.

 Through family and community outreach, we are challenging deeply rooted stigmas.
 We are shifting paradigms so that individuals with disabilities can achieve independence, economic empowerment, quality livelihoods, and social acceptance.